huggingface/blog/smolvlm.md

 In this blog post, we introduce SmolVLM, a new family of 2B small vision language models that can be used commercially and deployed to smaller local setups, with completely open training pipelines.

-We release three models: SmolVLM-Base, which can be used for downstream fine-tuning, SmolVLM-Synthetic, the fine-tuned variant on synthetic data, and SmolVLM Instruct, the fine-tuned instruction variant, which can be used out of the box for interactive end-user applications.
+We release three models: SmolVLM-Base, which can be used for downstream fine-tuning; SmolVLM-Synthetic, the fine-tuned variant on synthetic data; and SmolVLM Instruct, the fine-tuned instruction variant, which can be used out of the box for interactive end-user applications.

 This release comes with open-source models integrated into transformers, [a demo built on SmolVLM Instruct](https://huggingface.co/spaces/HuggingFaceTB/SmolVLM), and a supervised fine-tuning script.
 We have used the datasets previously used for Idefics3: [the Cauldron](https://huggingface.co/datasets/HuggingFaceM4/the_cauldron) and [Docmatix](https://huggingface.co/datasets/HuggingFaceM4/Docmatix), which are also fully open-source.
 [TODO: give links to all before release]

-# Table of Contents
+## Table of Contents
 - [TLDR](#TLDR)
 - [What is SmolVLM?](#what-is-smolvlm)
   * [Model capabilities](#model-capabilities)